diiq/blog/_writing/text-justification.markdown

 screen-reader, etc.

-We're going to turn each line into a `span` (or several, if the line is broken by an existing DOM element); then follow that span with a non-selectable, non-screen-readable hard line-break.
+We're going to turn each line into a `span` (or several, if the line is broken by an existing <acronym>DOM</acronym> element); then follow that span with a non-selectable, non-screen-readable hard line-break.
 The span will get an in-line style setting its word-spacing to some wild fractional number of pixels.
 (When I first wrote unjustifiable, word-spacings could only be whole-number pixels, and each line had to be broken into several `span`s whose word-spacings averaged to the correct value.
 Thankfully that's no longer necessary.)

 We'll also remove the spans from any text that the algorithm failed to find a solution for.